County of Washington v. Gunther

 County of Washington v.
 Gunther, 452 U.S. 161 (1981), is a United States labor law case concerning discrimination and the lower standards of protection for gender pay because of the Bennett Amendment in Title VII of the Civil Rights Act of 1964, §703(h).

 Background

 In 1974, four female county prison guards sued the County of Washington in Oregon for being paid less than male guards and argued that to be unlawful sexual discrimination.
 The county argued that male guards spent more time overseeing prisoners and clerical tasks.
-It also argued that under the Bennett Amendment, the women could claim unlawful pay discrimination unless they showed under the Fair Labor Standards Act that they were doing "equal work."
+It also argued that under the Bennett Amendment, the women could not claim unlawful pay discrimination unless they showed under the Fair Labor Standards Act that they were doing "equal work."

 Judgment

 District Court

 The district court found that male guards were responsible for overseeing more prisoners and also that female guards spent some of their time in clerical tasks.
 However, it also found as a matter of law that a sex-based wage discrimination claim cannot be brought under Title VII unless it satisfies the equal work standard of the Equal Pay Act of 1963.